Suryanshu-Lakhotia/Predicting-Bike-Sharing-Patterns/README.md

 ### Overview

 Built a simple neural network from scratch to predict daily bike rental ridership.
-Pre-processed data and tuned hyperparameters to achieve a training loss of 0.086 and a validation loss of 0.167.
+Pre-processed data and tuned hyperparameters to achieve a training loss of0.064 and a validation loss of 0.159.